lebe-dev/kaiman-webhooks-proxy/docs/SECURITY.md

 - All incoming webhooks may provide secret header.
 It depends on your configuration.
 - REST API:
   - Requires authentication
-  - Request size is limited to 256 MB
+  - Request size is limited to 256 KB
 - Project uses [sqlite](https://sqlite.org/) to store data in file `kwp.db`.
 You can switch it to in memory mode by setting `DATABASE_URL` environment variable to `sqlite::memory:`.

 ## Container Image